Ultra-Processed Food Dangers. The Snack That Bites Back!:

 Wait, it gets worse.

-Because for every one of the subjects, their intake of UPFs accounted for almost 30% of their total food intake.
+Because for every one of the subjects, their intake of UPFs accounted for hair-raising near-30% of their total food intake.

-So that’s about a 42% increase in the mortality-correlation for the average participant,
+So using oversimplified math, that could mean about a 42% increase in the mortality-correlation for the average participant,

 -Versus the average person getting none, much-less the “perfect eaters” from Sardinia or Okinawa.